 The student-run internet radio station is a media lab that helps develop a range of skills in the production of radio programs.
 Work focuses on the production of live and prerecorded pieces for KSUN.

 The School of Performing Arts offers valuable and rewarding opportunities for serious, motivated students to develop their artistry in a stimulating and congenial environment at a campus located in a beautiful and culturally rich area.
 The faculty aim is to

-The Sonoma Film Institute is the oldest film repertory organization in the north Bay Area.
+The Sonoma Film Institute is the oldest film repertory organization in the North Bay Area.
 Since 1973, SFI has unspooled enough celluloid to reach the next galaxy.
 Each year, between September and May, SFI presents more than 50 films.
 These screenings, ranging from silent cinema to the avant-garde, from contemporary American fare to films from the Third World, expand the educational opportunities to students, as well as providing cultural benefit to the campus and surrounding community.

-Innovative in design and content, VOLT publishes a range of adventurous writing and appears each fall on the SSU campus.
+Ranked by EWR (EveryWritersResource.com) as one of the Top 50 literary magazines.
+Innovative in design and content, VOLT publishes a range of adventurous writing and appears each Fall on the SSU campus.
 VOLT was originally published by Pacific Film and Literary Association, a non-profit organization registered in California but is now housed at Sonoma State University.
 Contributors have included Lyn Hejinian, Harryette Mullen, Norma Cole, Barbara Guest, Yusef Komunyakaa, Leslie Scalapino, and Charles Simic, among many others.
 VOLT has received many awards and honors, including several Pushcart Prize Anthology selections, a Fund for Poetry grant, and several selections for the annual anthology, The Best American Poetry (Scribners).

 ZAUM as a literary journal that strives to push boundaries and challenge conventional forms of writing.
-It is produced by the Small Press Editing Staff of Sonoma State University and is comprised entirely of student works.
+It is produced by the Small Press Editing Staff of Sonoma State University and is comprised entirely of student work.